RyanBallantyne/Debuggest/README.md

 Debuggest
 =========

-A GUI interface to the V8 debugger written in Cocoa
+A GUI interface to the V8 (NodeJS) debugger written in Cocoa.
+Currently in the very early stages of development.
+It will be a while before this becomes useful to anyone.